Library to reopen for in-person visits Oct. 1 - Salisbury Post

 - 24/7 access to book drops

-- 24/7 access to Wi-Fi on Library grounds an in parking lots (no passcodes required)
+- 24/7 access to Wi-Fi on library grounds an in parking lots (no passcodes required)

 - Virtual programs shared via social media and YouTube